spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 - `affix`: Character that `setstring` starts and ends with. that Default: "|"

-### SparvErrorMessage
-Exception (class) used to notify users of errors in a friendly way without displaying traceback.

-**Arguments:**

-- `message`: The error message to display.
-- `module`: Name of the module where the error occurred (optional, not used in Sparv modules).
-Default: ""
-- `function`: Name of the function where the error occurred (optional, not used in Sparv modules).
-Default: ""

 ### test_lexicon()
 Test the validity of a lexicon.
 Takes a dictionary (lexicon) and a list of test words that are expected to occur as keys in the lexicon.
 Prints the value for each test word.